17 Impressive Thanksgiving Mains That Go Beyond Turkey

 Photo By: Anna Williams

-Just because turkey is traditional, doesn’t mean it’s the only main dish worthy of a spot on your Thanksgiving table.
+Turkey may be popular, but it's not the only main dish worthy of a spot on your Thanksgiving table.
 You could be hosting a smaller gathering and sticking to a budget.
 Perhaps you follow a meatless diet and are planning to cook up a vegetarian or vegan feast.
-Or maybe you’re just bored of turkey.
+Or maybe you’re just plain bored of turkey.
 Whatever your reason, you’ll find that there are plenty of alternative main dishes that are every bit as special as the classic.
 We love all the recipes in this roundup for different reasons but this pork roast is one of our favorites.
 Pork and apple are always a winning combination — and this take (seasoned with fragrant spices like sage and thyme) is sure to impress everyone at the table.

 Get the Recipe: Roast Pork Loin with Applesauce